aryan159/AmazonPriceTracker/README.md

 The script runs once every 24 hours in the background, scraping through all the products in the database and alerting any relevant users of price drops

 ## Future Improvements
 The inspiration for this project was to generate an income by sending affiliate links to users when alerting them of price drops.
-To to that, I will have to be approved as an amazon affiliate and replace and replace the links in the emails I send accordingly.
+To do that, I will have to be approved as an amazon affiliate and replace and replace the links in the emails I send accordingly.

 ## Reproduce the code locally